 Thank you for visiting our website to learn more about us.
 We hope you find this information informative.
 Please contact us with any questions or suggestions.

 We believe that a circle represents many aspects of our mission at Full Circle.
-We have worked to create a circle of support where children and families experiencing grave illness and loss can find hope and start healing in a safe, trusting environment.
+We have worked to create a circle of support where children and families experiencing loss can find hope and start the healing process in a safe, trusting environment.

-At Full Circle, families will find:
+At Full Circle, families and individuals find:

 - Trained, nurturing grief counselors

 - Supportive peer groups

 - Creative outlets

 - Opportunity to play